Djjus/WFRP4e-Roll20-Custom/README.md

 - NOTICE - March 28th 2025

-Unfortunatley roll20 have decided to delist this page due to disagreeing with soem of the sheet content they had been approving for years.
-So in short i will no long be publish a comunity sheet for roll20.
+Unfortunatley roll20 have decided to delist this sheet due to disagreeing with much of the content included they had been approving for years, talent intergation etc. So in short i will no long be publish a comunity sheet for roll20.
 But the sheet will contiune as a private endevor and I will update this repo occasionally.
-Anybody that wishes can download the 3 files requires to run a custom sheet (GM needs Pro account) on roll20.
+Anybody that wishes (GM with Roll20 Pro account) can still use them with the Custom sheet feature on roll20, download the 3 files (Warhammer 4e Character Sheet.html, translation.json, Warhammer 4e Character Sheet.css) and cut & paste the the data inside to the correct tabs in the Custom sheet configuration section on your roll20 game (see https://wiki.roll20.net/Using_Custom_Character_Sheets).
 All sheets at the time of delisting will be running version v1.76.
+Sorry.

 -----------------------------